zakiyyah-ai/sheets-ops-toolkit/README.md

 | C | Event start date/time, matched to the calendar event's start time to the minute |
 | D | New description text (this **replaces** the event's existing description) |

-⚠️ Multiple events with the same title + start time will all get updated, and a warning is logged for that case — check Logs after running if you have recurring events with duplicate titles.
+⚠️ Multiple events with the same title + start time will all get updated, and a warning is logged for that case, check Logs after running if you have recurring events with duplicate titles.

 ## Why I built this